 They may not be cute and cuddly, but sharks add beauty and diversity to our planet’s oceans.
 Many populations of sharks are in great decline and need immediate scientific and conservation attention.
 However, researching these apex predators is neither easy nor cheap.
 To ensure SRC’s tracking studies of sharks continue, please consider adopting a shark!

-Individuals, corporate groups, classes and entire schools are welcome to collectively adopt sharks.
-What a way to enrich your educational experience!Figure (above) SRC Graduate student Robbie Roemer performs surgery on a juvenile bull shark to insert an acoustic tag.
-Each acoustic tag is the size of a AA battery, and “pings” to communicate with receivers when within a range of 600m.
+Figure (above): SRC Graduate student Robbie Roemer performs surgery on a juvenile bull shark to insert an acoustic tag.
+Each acoustic tag is the size of an AA battery, and “pings” to communicate with receivers when within a range of 600m.
 The presence of acoustically tagged sharks within our receiver array is used to determine habitat use and movements patterns.